-ou loan mig cutoon of the Busholer of Engineering (Goomation) programme are: PLO1 Ability to acquire knowledge of science and technology in the field of geomatics engineering PLO2 Ability to apply and analyze information using appropriate geomatics engineering techniques and tools PLO3 Ability to execute and manage geomatics engineering tasks using available resources PLO4 Ability to convey ideas and negotiate convincingly PLO5 Ability to develop critical thinking and problem solving skills in geomatics engineering PLO6 Ability to perpetually seek and acquire contemporary knowledge in geomatics engineering PLO7 Ability to lead, coordinate and manage people and team effectively; and work collaboratively within the team towards geomatics-based business environment PLO8 Ability to adapt to changing situations and expectations within the team towards geomatics-based industrial needs PLO9 Ability to practice good ethics and positive values in the profession and society of geomatics engineering PLO10 Ability to identify business opportunities and embark on entrepreneurship in geomatics engineering
+ou reasoning cureosines of the Eugensearing (Coefficiency programme area PLO1 Ability to acquire knowledge of science and technology in the field of Geomatics Engineering PLO2 Ability to apply and analyze information using appropriate Geomatics Engineering techniques and tools PLO3 Ability to execute and manage Geomatics Engineering tasks using available resources PLO4 Ability to adapt to changing situations and expectations within the team towards Geomatics-based industrial needs PLO5 Ability to convey ideas and negotiate convincingly PLO6 Ability to develop digital skills for Geomatics Engineering applications PLO7 Ability to analyse numerical and graphical information in Geomatics Engineering PLO8 Ability to lead, coordinate and manage people and team effectively; and work collaboratively within the team towards Geomatics-based business environment PLO9 Ability to perpetually seek and acquire contemporary knowledge in Geomatics Engineering PLO10 Ability to identify business opportunities and embark on entrepreneurship in Geomatics Engineering PLO11 Ability to practice good ethics and positive values in the profession and society of Geomatics Engineering

 Geomatics Engineering covers wide area of disciplines and many graduates joint land development and management companies that provide the survey for land ownership.
-Some graduates involved in land resource management, remote sensing for environment, engineering survey for construction, deformation monitoring, hydrographic survey for oil & gas exploration, and also in geographic information system (GIS).
+Some graduates involved in land resource management, remote sensing for environment, engineering survey for construction, deformation monitoring, hydrographic survey for oil and gas exploration and in geographic information system (GIS).